Can vMEMES cause Clinical Depression..?

 The answer is – unfortunately, in one sense at least – a resounding ‘Yes’.

-That said, the negative version of the Cognitive Triad – developed by Aaron T Beck et al (1979) from the work of Lyn Abramson, Martin E P Seligman & John Teasdale (1978) – clearly depicts thinking patterns that create a diathesis (predisposition) to Depression.
+That fits with the negative version of the Cognitive Triad – developed by Aaron T Beck et al (1979) from the work of Lyn Abramson, Martin E P Seligman & John Teasdale (1978) – which depicts thinking patterns that create a cognitive diathesis for Depression.
 All that’s needed is the stress trigger.

 The Meta-States model (1995) of L Michael Hall has been particularly informative in understanding how individuals – and sometimes groups! – interpret sensory information through the filters of our Values & Beliefs and the memories which support them, creating a cognitive bias.
 Meaning is applied to sensory input; but then that meaning is itself interpreted to produce a new level of meaning (or meta-state) which is then interpreted again to produce yet another level of meaning – a further meta-state – and so on.